zenobio93/seat-docs/docs/guides/installation/manual_installation/docker.md

 ## Docker Requirements

-In terms of performance, the same hardware requirements apply to docker installations as those that choose otherwise.
+In terms of performance, the same hardware requirements apply to docker installations as others.
 For information about the hardware requirements for SeAT, please see [this](/general/hardware_requirements/) page.
 The only major difference between docker and other installation options is that the containers themselves may take up a few hundred MB's of extra space.
 In most cases this should be a non-issue.

 !!! warning

-    In case you plan to purchase a virtualised server (also call VPS), ensure the provider is working with **KVM** and **not**
-    **OpenVZ**.
-This is related to virtualization technology.

-    On **OpenVZ** environment, you're using the server host kernel and not able to update it yourself.
-Most of the time, those kernel are outdated and this will prevent you to install Docker.
-    Furthermore, that can lead to security issue like recent [Meltdown and Spectre fail](https://meltdownattack.com/).

-    With **KVM** technology, you have hand on your VPS kernel without depending on the host one and are able to update it if needed.
+    When considering a VPS provider, make sure you choose one that does not make use of OpenVZ or similar operating-system level virtualization technologies.
+These virtualization technologies limit you in terms of kernel access as they purely containerize an existing Linux installation.

+    For a successful docker installation, choose a provider that uses para-virtualized technologies such as KVM, VMWare or XEN allowing you full control to the instance (and therefor the kernel itself).
+Examples of such providers are [Digital Ocean](https://www.digitalocean.com/), [Linode](https://www.linode.com/) and [Vultr](https://www.vultr.com/).

 ## Internal Container Setup Overview